top of page

 But the M7 Is Not Automatically Best for Everyone

+This is one of the biggest misconceptions in MBA admissions.
 An M7 offer can be transformational—but only if it aligns with your goals and finances.

 Rising Cost of Attendance

 At many elite programs, total cost of attendance (tuition + living + fees + opportunity cost) can be enormous.
+Applicants must ask:

 • How much debt will I carry?